interledger/rafiki/docs/transaction-api.md

 Authorization ends in two possible states:

 1. Approval.
-If the user approves the payment before its funding deadline, or `autoApprove` was `true`, the wallet funds the payment and the state advances to `Sending`.
+If the user approves the payment before its funding deadline, or `autoApprove` was `true`, the wallet funds the payment and the state advances to `SENDING`.

 2. Cancellation.
-If the user explicitly cancels the quote, or the funding deadline is exceeded, the state advances to `Cancelled`.
+If the user explicitly cancels the quote, or the funding deadline is exceeded, the state advances to `CANCELLED`.
 In the latter case, too much time has elapsed for the enforced exchange rate to remain accurate.

 ### Payment execution

-To send, an instance acquires a lock on a payment with a `Sending` state.
+To send, an instance acquires a lock on a payment with a `SENDING` state.

-The instance sends the payment with STREAM, which uses the quote parameters acquired during the `Quoting` state.
+The instance sends the payment with STREAM, which uses the quote parameters acquired during the `QUOTING` state.

 After the payment completes, the instance releases the lock on the payment and advances the state depending upon the outcome:

 1. Success.
 If the STREAM sender successfully fulfilled the completion criteria of the payment, sending or delivering the requisite amount, the payment is complete.
-The instance advances the state to `Completed`, the final state of the payment.
+The instance advances the state to `COMPLETED`, the final state of the payment.
 2. Irrevocable failure.
 In cases such as if the exchange rate changed (the payment cannot be completed within the parameters of the quote), the receiver closed the connection, or a terminal ILP Reject was encountered, the payment failed permanently.
-Manual intervention is required to quote and retry the payment, so the state advances to `Cancelled`.
+Manual intervention is required to quote and retry the payment, so the state advances to `CANCELLED`.

-   After too many recoverable failures and attempts, Rafiki may also consider a payment permanently failed, advancing the state to `Cancelled`.
+   After too many recoverable failures and attempts, Rafiki may also consider a payment permanently failed, advancing the state to `CANCELLED`.

 3. Recoverable failure.
 In cases such as an idle timeout, Rafiki may elect to automatically retry the payment.
-The state remains `Sending`, but internally tracks that the payment failed and when to schedule another attempt.
+The state remains `SENDING`, but internally tracks that the payment failed and when to schedule another attempt.

+### Payment resolution

-In the `Completed` and `Cancelled` cases, the wallet is notifed of any remaining funds in the payment account via `outgoing_payment.completed` and `outgoing_payment.cancelled` [webhook events](#webhooks).
+In the `COMPLETED` and `CANCELLED` cases, the wallet is notifed of any remaining funds in the payment account via `outgoing_payment.completed` and `outgoing_payment.cancelled` [webhook events](#webhooks).
 Note: if the payment is retried, the same payment account is used for the subsequent attempt.

-### Manual recovery
+#### Manual recovery

-A payment in the `Cancelled` state may be explicitly retried ("requoted") by the user.
+A payment in the `CANCELLED` state may be explicitly retried ("requoted") by the user.
 The retry will quote (and eventually attempt to send) the remainder of the payment:

 - A `FixedSend` payment will attempt to pay `intent.amountToSend - amountAlreadySent`.
 - A `FixedDelivery` payment will attempt to pay the remaining `invoice.amount - invoice.received` (according to the remote invoice state).